 Creamy vegan butternut squash soup using eight simple ingredients and a coconut milk base is the perfect fall meal.
 Flavorful with few ingredients and super easy to make!

 One of the best ways to incorporate fall ingredients into a meal is making them into soup.
-While we love my creamy butternut squash pasta, soup is a favorite when it comes to making dinner because it’s an easy way to get veggies in.
-Plus it’s simple to make.
+While we love my creamy butternut squash pasta, soup is a favorite when it comes to making dinner because it's an easy way to get veggies in.
+Plus it's simple to make.